 We have been researching Cambodian cuisine and its culinary history since 2013, interviewing old cooks and digging deep into archaeological and historical archives, and this recipe post, which contains original research, was a result of one of our very first in-depth interviews and a couple days observing old cooks.
 When published the book will hopefully change the way the world thinks about Cambodian cuisine.

-Cambodian Fish Amok Recipe – Authentic Steamed Fish Curry in the Old Style
+Cambodian Fish Amok Recipe for an Authentic Steamed Fish Curry in the Old Style

 Cambodian cuisine must be Southeast Asia’s most under-appreciated and most misunderstood and one of its specialties, fish amok or amok trei (also spelt amok trey) in Khmer, must be one of its most confounding dishes of all, to untrained eyes appearing to be served in an array of forms, shapes and colours.

-A traditional steamed fish curry – ‘amok’ refers to the process of steaming – it should have a texture that has been described as a mousse, mousseline, soufflé, and custard.
+A traditional steamed fish curry – ‘amok’ refers to the process of steaming in banana leaves – amok trei or fish amok should have a texture that has been described as a mousse, mousseline, soufflé, and custard.
 We’ve also seen food writers call it a pâté and terrine.
 It’s most certainly in the realm of the former, but it in no way resembles the latter.

 Most food-loving travellers to Cambodia fall in love with fish amok.
 It’s incredibly delicious and very moreish – it’s one of my favourite dishes.
 It’s also adorable when presented in a banana leaf basket or coconut shell – as Chef Kethana at Sugar Palm restaurant, who undoubtably makes Cambodia’s finest fish amok, does – with a drizzle of coconut cream and finely sliced kaffir lime leaves and chilli on top.